AGRINFO AGRINFO logo

 Summary

-The Council of the EU (Member States) and the European Parliament have reached agreement on new packaging rules that will increase the reuse and recycling of packaging materials.
-The new rules mean stricter sustainability requirements on all food packaging, that will also apply to non-EU suppliers of packaged food to the EU market.
+New rules on packaging and packaging waste, including design and waste management, are set by the Packaging and Packaging Waste Regulation 2025/40.
+This new Regulation aims to increase the reuse and recycling of packaging materials.
+The new rules mean stricter sustainability requirements on all food packaging, which will also apply to suppliers of packaged food to the EU market who are based outside the European Union.

 • All packaging must be recyclable.
 Plastic packaging must contain minimum amounts of recycled plastic, packaging must be minimised, and contaminants must be reduced.
 Producers of recycled plastic in non-EU countries must produce it in a way that is equivalent to EU standards on collection of plastic and environmental emissions.

-• There will be new limits on concentrations of polyfluorinated alkyl substances (PFAS) in packaging.
+• There will be new limits on concentrations of substances of concern, including polyfluorinated alkyl substances (PFAS) in packaging.

-• Documentation demonstrating compliance with new sustainability requirements must be passed along the supply chain.
+• Documentation demonstrating compliance with new requirements must be passed along the supply chain.

-• There will be restrictions on the use of certain packaging materials, including a ban on single use plastic packaging for quantities of fresh fruit and vegetables <1.5 kg, and a requirement that all sticky labels attached to fruit and vegetables are compostable.
+• Certain packaging materials will be banned, including single use plastic packaging for quantities of fresh fruit and vegetables <1.5 kg.
+All sticky labels attached to fruit and vegetables will have to be compostable.

 Update

-The Council of the EU (Member States) and the European Parliament have reached agreement on new packaging rules that will increase the reuse and recycling of packaging materials.
-The new rules mean stricter sustainability requirements on all food packaging, that will also apply to non-EU suppliers of packaged food to the EU market.
+New rules on packaging and packaging waste, including design and waste management, are set by the Packaging and Packaging Waste Regulation 2025/40.
+This new Regulation aims to increase the reuse and recycling of packaging materials.
+The new rules mean stricter sustainability requirements on all food packaging, which will also apply to suppliers of packaged food to the EU market who are based outside the European Union.

 • All packaging must be recyclable.
 Plastic packaging must contain minimum amounts of recycled plastic, packaging must be minimised, and contaminants must be reduced.
 Producers of recycled plastic in non-EU countries must produce it in a way that is equivalent to EU standards on collection of plastic and environmental emissions.

-• There will be new limits on concentrations of polyfluorinated alkyl substances (PFAS) in packaging.
+• There will be new limits on concentrations of substances of concern, including polyfluorinated alkyl substances (PFAS) in packaging.

-• Documentation demonstrating compliance with new sustainability requirements must be passed along the supply chain.
+• Documentation demonstrating compliance with new requirements must be passed along the supply chain.

-• There will be restrictions on the use of certain packaging materials, including a ban on single use plastic packaging for quantities of fresh fruit and vegetables <1.5 kg, and a requirement that all sticky labels attached to fruit and vegetables are compostable.
+• Certain packaging materials will be banned, including single use plastic packaging for quantities of fresh fruit and vegetables <1.5 kg.
+All sticky labels attached to fruit and vegetables will have to be compostable.

 What is changing?